GLOBAL EVENTS FOR FASHION PROFESSIONALS

 The German “Mittelstand” – Key numbers of the market

-In 2023, there were a total of 190 fashion and 690 textile companies in Germany.
-The countries industry consists mainly of small- and medium-sized companies in the medium price range, many of them still family owned (s.c. as: “Mittelstand”).
+In 2023, there were a total of 490 fashion and 910 textile companies in Germany.
+The countries industry consists mainly of small- and medium-sized companies in the medium price range, many of them still family owned (s.c. as: “Mittelstand”), with less than 20 employees.

 The total 2023 annual turnover in textile and fashion was 19,76 bn. €, with the fashion industry making up 37%.
 Comparatively, the total turnover in 2022 was nearly the same, but the fashion industry was still 600 mio € smaller, showing an improvement in the countries fashion industry.